-Cura is available for download on our website at http://LulzBot.com/cura.
+Cura is available for download on our website at lulzbot.com/cura.
 When installing, it is recommended to uninstall any previous versions of Cura you may have been using.
 When first opening Cura, you will be prompted to go through the First run wizard.
-This will consist of selecting your printer, hot end type, extruder type, and then your nozzle size.

-It is important to select the correct printer, hot end, tool head, and nozzle size as Cura uses custom profiles and machine settings based upon which printer, hot end, tool head, and nozzle you are running.
+This will consist of selecting your printer and then your nozzle size.
+It is important to select the correct printer and nozzle size, as Cura uses custom profiles and machine settings based upon which printer and nozzle you are running.

 - Download the appropriate installer for your computer operating system.
-Instructions on installation for each operating system is available at http://LulzBot.com/cura. - Install Cura by double clicking on the installer. - Click through the install wizard until it completes. - Start Cura by launching it from your list of installed applications.
-If this is the first time that Cura has been used the "Configuration Wizard" window will open. - Select LulzBot TAZ 4 or 5, then select Next. - Select Stock TAZ 5 (PEI and Hex V2).
-Press Next. - Choose the correct nozzle size for your machine.
-Your TAZ 5 comes with a 0.5mm nozzle standard. - Select finish.
+Instructions on installation for each operating system is available at http://LulzBot.com/cura. - Install Cura by double clicking on the installer. - Select LulzBot TAZ. - Once the proper printer is selected, select Next. - Choose the appropriate nozzle size for your TAZ, select Next.